jaxdsout/simon/README.md

 ## STRETCH GOALS
     1. Institue countdown clock for each turn
-    2. Have Difficulty 2 & 3 to make game even harder
+    2. Have Difficulty 2 & 3 to make game even harder (more buttons to click & tiles get less noticeable)
-        a.
-Level 2: tiles cannot be repeated more than 2x; time is -5 seconds from original
-        b.
-Level 3: tiles can never be repeated; time is -5 seconds from original
     3. Instead of timer, maybe have tiles disappear into black (possible level 3 option)

 ## HURDLES
-    1. Largest hurdle remaining is centering divs inside one another.
-Altered final layout so it's responsive.
-CSS is not my best friend yet.
-    2. Largest hurdle when coding in JS was creating flow for game displaying color, waiting for user, user responding, verifying response, then repeating cycle.
-I tried for loops, while loops, and even dabbled with async and Promises (but didn't fully understand what was going on there).
-Ultimately, decided for setTimeout as it was easiest to take apart and edit for me.
-    3. A hurdle early on in the process was psuedocoding.
-I tried to jump right into making the game before hashing out what coding techniques/methods were not in my wheelhouse (which is already limited).
-This left me scratching my head on how to acheive certain results.
-Ultimately, I had to rewrite my enter code but it worked out for the better.
+    1. Biggest hurdle was choosing which way to run gameflow as there were many (setTimeout, setInterval, async, for loops, etc).
+Ultimately went with setTimeout as it gave me more flexixibility and I understood it.
+This process is where I got stuck in the development of the game.
+Required lots of reading and throwing stuff at the wall.
+See point 2.
+    2. A hurdle early on in the process was psuedocoding.
+It would have been more helpful to find all the gaps in my knowledge first rather than get stuck for hours until something worked.
+    3. A styling hurdle was centering the divs on top of one another.
+To make the layout response, I ultimately changed the design.